Here are a few do’s and don’t about buying property in Mallorca.

 You’ll find hundreds of Mallorca Estate Agents in areas popular with British holiday tourists.
 It’s always a good idea to choose an independent agent with lots of local knowledge and experience.
 You may be recommended one or two by word of mouth.
 Meet face-to-face if you can, so you feel comfortable dealing with them.

 It’s preferable to choose an estate agent whose staff speak English too, to save things being ‘lost in translation’.
 Look for an agent that tells you about the cons of a property for sale in Mallorca, not just the pros.
 And think twice if they promise to ‘cut corners’ for you to save time and money.
+Mallorca property works directly with Balearic Properties, the leading agents since 1999 and Savills associates in the Island of Mallorca

 You may deal with several estate agents if you wish – look for online feedback to guide you.
 It’s also a good idea to give them a written brief of the sort of property you are looking for, and make sure your finances are in order before beginning the purchase process.

-It’s always best to choose an independent lawyer who specialises in Mallorca land law.
+It’s always best to choose an independent lawyer who specialises in Mallorca property law.
 This way you know they are working for you, not the developer or estate agent.
 Request their registration number and confirm that they are registered and practice with the local ‘Colegio de Abogados’.

 If you don’t want to get fully involved in all the legal and administrative aspects of buying a property in Mallorca, you could use the services of a Mallorcan ‘Gestor’.
 Make sure you use only a Gestor Administrativo with the GA kitemark as this is a guarantee of professional qualification.